-15 Useful Japanese Phrases
+15 Useful Japanese Phrases for Travelers

 The most intimidating thing about traveling to Japan is the language barrier.
 After taking four years of Japanese in school, we were so happy to finally put that knowledge to use during our trip to Tokyo, Japan.
 But during the trip, much less Japanese was required than expected.
 Good news!
 You don't need to know much Japanese to get around in Japan!